Screening

 The risk of developing autoimmune T1D can be assessed by considering family history, including the age of onset and sex of affected family members, along with profiling immunity and genetic markers.1

 Screening for autoimmune T1D is helpful for early detection and management, particularly among high-risk individuals through family history or genetic or immunity markers.
-This includes first-degree relatives (FDRs), meaning individuals who have a parent, sibling, or child with autoimmune T1D.1,2
+This includes:

 Islet autoantibodies in autoimmune T1D